Shantarli/raduga/README.md

 | Spacebar | toggle sidebar |
 | Q | toggle QR Code |

+---

+## Installation

-The installation process is not different from other Phoenix applications, the database is SQLite.
+The process is no different from the installation of other Phoenix applications.
+First go to the Raduga folder and run:

+    mix deps.get

+to get the dependencies.
+Then run:

+    mix phx.server

+to start the server.

+The application should start on 4000 port.
+There is also no need to configure the database, SQLite is used by default and the necessary file will be created automatically.